Offshore Sailing won both the Kennedy and McMillan Cups this past fall.

 Tihansky was a big part of hosting the U.S. Offshore Sailing Championship.

-Jahn Tihansky is entering his seventh year as the varsity offshore head coach after many successful years of racing and being on the water his entire life.
+Jahn Tihansky is entering his 10th year as the varsity offshore head coach after many successful years of racing and being on the water his entire life.
 He grew up sailing on Tampa Bay and spent his early days knocking around on a home-built Optimist pram followed by a Sunfish and Laser.

 He began crewing on MORC-sized boats at age 13 and within a few years was working summers in a sail loft and rigging shop.
 He became a full time sail maker working first with Johnson Sails and then Hood Sails.
 In 1981, he bought the first of three J24s which he campaigned extensively throughout Florida, winning the district championships on multiple occasions and finishing 13th in his first Midwinter Championships in 1982.
 He continued actively sailing J24s through 1986, skippering at two World Championships and crewing in a third.
 His position as a sail maker provided an entry into big-boat sailing and he competed in far-flung regattas such as Block Island Race Week, the MORC Internationals and his first of many SORCs in 1981.